johnmichaelkuczynski/photopsychoanalysis.xyz/README.md

 Core Idea

-PHOTO ANALYSIS fuses image, voice, and text into one interpretive framework.
+PHOTO PSYCHOANALYSIS fuses image, voice, and text into one interpretive framework.
 It transforms media into a psychological mirror—revealing the mind behind the face, the tone, and the word.